greseam/module5_python_practice_SMG/README.md

 # module5_python_practice_SMG

-## more python code from class.

-### This module uses the graphics library and needs to be install to utilize the following code
+### More python code from class.
+This module uses the graphics library and needs to be install to utilize the following code

 Task 1: counts # of occurances with in a string of charaters.